 In my case, I collected as many ISIS documents as possible from the group's former zone of control in the North Aleppo countryside in Northern Syria.
 That area is now controlled by local Syrian rebels under a Turkish occupation force.
 Should I give my collection to the Syrian government in Damascus, or perhaps the Turkish government in Ankara?

 It is unclear how MESA thinks a repository accessible to all Iraqis will be created if there is no publicly accessible online database.
-Owing to the outcry from MESA and others, the paper is giving the original documents to the Iraqi government, at the latter’s request.
+Owing to the outcry from MESA and others, the paper is giving the original documents to the Iraqi government, at the latter's request.
 Yet we are not dealing with a government known for bureaucratic efficiency.
-The Iraqi government, beset with problems such as reconstruction in liberated areas and protests in the south against poor public services, is very unlikely to create a repository of ISIS documents accessible to all Iraqis.
+Beset with problems such as reconstruction in liberated areas and protests in the south against poor public services, the Iraqi government is very unlikely to create a repository of ISIS documents accessible to all Iraqis.

 An open-access online database addresses this problem, yet MESA decries this obvious solution.
 Why should the study of these documents online be restricted?
 Considering the enormous media attention their fate has garnered, why should the general public be denied the right to examine the materials to determine for themselves how sound the original reporting and analyses were?